 jams tunes.
 Many of these songs are of the slick, mega-produced, West Coast ilk, the likes of which I used to hear in lobbies, elevators and department stores when I was a kid.
 Such songs featured some of the best session musicians and producers of that time, and big budgets.

 This metaphor came to me at the most random of times, but it makes sense to me that the 1977-’79 era of downsized B-Bodies, and specifically this ’79 Bonneville, are the automotive embodiment of Yacht Rock.
 In 2019, this car is definitely a “yacht”, and I do not mean that in any pejorative sense.
 And despite its obvious patina, I think it rocks just the way it is.
-The body is otherwise straight and clean, all lights and most chrome trim is accounted for, and (if I remember correctly) the interior was also in pretty good shape.
+The body is otherwise straight and clean, all lights and most chrome trim bits are accounted for, and (if I remember correctly) the interior was also in pretty good shape.

 To expand on this “Yacht Rock”-metaphor, it’s all in the little details on this Bonnie.
 There’s the chrome strip on the hood that culminates in the octagonal stand-up hood ornament.
 (Look at the gold filigree sunburst on that miniature work of art.)
 This precise level of detail could be likened to Walter Becker’s and Donald Fagen’s insistence on six hours of takes from seven different session guitarists to select the seconds-long guitar solo on their band’s (Steely Dan’s) #11 Billboard Hot 100 hit, “Peg”.
 (One of Jay Graydon’s takes was ultimately picked as the guitar solo featured on this hit.)